-As both are based on the best-of-breed technologies we decided to create a connection between Vue Storefront 2 (PWA frontend) and Sylius (eCommerce backend).
+As both are based on best-of-breed technologies, we decided to create a connection between Vue Storefront 2 (PWA frontend) and Sylius (eCommerce backend).
 To go to the essence of the connection itself, you may want to read our blog post: “Introduction Vue Storefront 2-Sylius integration: Technical aspects“.

 - A large number of developers who know the technology (PHP and Vue.js are well-known technologies)

-- Security – there is no Progressive Web Apps without HTTPS (STL protocol); client-side rendering
+- Security – there are no Progressive Web Apps without HTTPS (STL protocol); client-side rendering

 - Sylius and Vue Storefront are headless and suitable for B2C and B2B

 - The Sylius API can be easily connected to the Vue Storefront